 by Webmaster, 7th July 2021

-July is a time for completing those essential jobs, before sitting back and relaxing in August, explains June Cynthia
+This month is a time for completing those essential jobs, before sitting back and relaxing, explains June Cynthia

 Well, here we are in July, the height of summer so make the most of the long, light nights whilst we have them.
 It’s a good excuse to get a few extra jobs done in the garden after tea in order to be able slow up or perhaps stop for a while during August.
 I must admit that August is a time when I like to take things easy, to stand back and to appreciate all that’s been done and to enjoy the fruits of my labour; to relax and to take in the wonderful aromas and beauty of my garden.
 Perhaps sit a while with a pad and pencil to maybe re-arrange or re-design a particular area of my garden as a job for Autumn.
 But for now in July, we all still have a few jobs to do before we can sit back in and relax.

 LAWNS: Tend your new and established lawns by watering copiously in the summer heat, and by mowing them regularly with a slightly raised cut.
 It’s not recommended that you fertilize your lawns during the heat of summer but don’t forget to aerate them to enable good drainage and to let them breathe.
 This will promote a healthier turf and give an overall lush appearance.